mehdiqor/nest-auth/README.md

 ## Description

 This repsitory is our base service.
-Used for manage other microservices and authentication.<br>
+Used for manage microservices and authentication.<br>
 signup, signin, signout, forgot-password, reset-password, signin with google and Two-factor authentication

 Other microservices include: